 ‘When you go to buy a smart gadget for your home - such as a coffee machine or a robotic vacuum, you'll need to check whether it's compatible with the system you choose,’ continues James.
 ‘Maybe you're a hardcore Apple fan all the way so nothing more than Apple Homekit will do, or perhaps Google Home is more your thing.’

-But while off-the-shelf systems will work well in a small home, Ratcliffe warns that they won't always work so well in a larger home that is 5,000 square foot up, for example.
+But while off-the-shelf systems will work well in a small home, Ratcliffe warns that they won't always work so well in a larger home that is 5,000 square feet up, for example.
 ‘This is because the nature of wireless smart gadgets can sometimes struggle to work reliably - particularly given some construction methods, which are not at all ‘wireless friendly’.

-'For larger homes and for people who aren't keen on managing their own technology, a curated, managed system like Control4 and Lutron is a better choice as it means you can just enjoy owning the system without having to worry about the installation and configuration, the software updates and the inevitable troubleshooting, etc. It also means you can control multiple features using one control panel, app or remote control – the latter of which comes in handy if you don’t always want to have your smartphone on.'
+'For larger homes and for people who aren't keen on managing their own technology, a curated, managed system like Control4 and Lutron is a better choice as it means you can just enjoy owning the system without having to worry about the installation and configuration, the software updates and the inevitable troubleshooting, etc. It also means you can control multiple features using one control panel, app, or remote control – the latter of which comes in handy if you don’t always want to have your smartphone on.'

 How do I get the best smart home control?

 The key to a connected home is that it simplifies how you control your home fixtures and fittings, which in turn makes it a comfortable and enjoyable place to live.